Asymptotic Improvements on the Exact Matching Distance for 2-parameter Persistence: Deciding if

 Now assume that $\ell$ is in $\T_\lambda\setminus\Ll=\Pp_\lambda\cup \Ss_\lambda$.
 Then by \cref{Lem:barcodes_in_arrangement}\,(i), the RU-decompositions and barcode pairings are valid also in $S$, as $R$ and $S$ are contained in the same region of $\Ll$.
 The only relevant change crossing $\ell$ can make is that there might be two elements $h,h'\in \mathfrak G$ such that $d^r(h,h')\leq\lambda$ and $d^s(h,h')>\lambda$ or vice versa for $r\in R$ and $s\in S$, or the same statement holds for $2\lambda$ instead of $\lambda$.
 The only change this can make to the graph is that an edge between the elements in $B\cup B'$ involving $h$ and $h'$ has to be added or removed, or, in the case $(h,h')\in B\cup B'$, an edge between $(h,h')$ and $\overline{(h,h')}$ has to be added or removed.
 In either case, the matching in $G_{B,B'}^R$ induces a matching in $G_{B,B'}^S$ (which is well-defined, as $B$ and $B'$ are valid in $S$) covering all but at most two vertices.

 Thus, we have reduced the problem to finding a perfect matching, or decide that a perfect matching does not exist, in a graph $G_{B_S,B_S'}^S$ where we already have a matching covering all but at most four vertices.
-By \cite[Theorem 3.1]{kmn-geometry}, which builds on \cite{eik-geometry}, the bottleneck distance can be computed in $\bigO(n^{1.5}\log n)$.
+By \cite[Thm.~3.1]{kmn-geometry}, which builds on \cite{eik-geometry}, the bottleneck distance can be computed in $\bigO(n^{1.5}\log n)$.
 But a factor of $O(n^{0.5})$ comes from the number of times one has to augment the matching, and after each augmentation one has a matching with at least one more edge.
-Since we only need to add a constant number of edges, we can replace this factor by a constant, so the complexity of constructing a perfect matching or determining that it does not exist is only $\bigO(n\log n)$. \end{proof} \begin{theorem} For any $\lambda\in[0,\infty)$, we can decide if $d_\M(M,N)\leq \lambda$ in $\bigO(n^5 \log n)$. \end{theorem} \begin{proof} By \cite[Lemma 3]{klo-exact}, the function $f$ sending a slice $s$ to $d_\B(M^s,N^s)$ is continuous.
-Since the union $U$ of open regions of $\T_\lambda$ is dense in $\omega$, we have $f(U)\subset [0,\lambda]$ if and only if $f(\omega)\subset [0,\lambda]$.
-Thus, to find out if $d_\M\leq \lambda$, it is enough to check if $d_\B(M^s,N^s)\leq \lambda$ for all $s$ in open regions.
-By \cref{Lem:perfect_match_iff_leq_lambda} and \cref{Lem:const_graph_in_region}, for any open region $S$, $d_\B(M^s,N^s)\leq \lambda$ is equivalent to $d_\B(M^{s'},N^{s'})\leq \lambda$ for all $s,s'\in S$.
-Thus, it is enough to check if $d_\B(M^s,N^s)\leq \lambda$ for one slice $s$ in each open region.
+Since we only need to add a constant number of edges, we can replace this factor by a constant, so the complexity of constructing a perfect matching or determining that it does not exist is only $\bigO(n\log n)$.

+For the case $k>1$, we can do everything as above for each line, except that we might not obtain a perfect matching at every intermediate step.
+Therefore, we do not update the matching until we have crossed all the lines, at which point we have a matching covering all but at most $4k$ vertices in $G_{B_S,B_S'}^S$.
+By the same argument as above, we can find a perfect matching in $G_{B_S,B_S'}^S$ or determine that such a matching does not exist in at most $\bigO(kn\log n)$.